 The Google Keyword Planner is also (for me) the least intuitive research tool available.
-It seems like you need a degree to get anything out of it, and when you finally begin to understand it’s innards, things get changed.
+It seems like you need a degree to get anything out of it.

 If you hadn’t guessed, I don’t like it and I think it will be the biggest time suck of any keyword tool you use.
 I did mention it however as many will wonder why if I omitted this tool.

 Although it’s a little hit or miss, this Google tool I do like.
 If you are stuck for ideas for a site, this will give you some food for thought.
 Just type in a phrase and it will come back with other phrases that searchers, using the initial phrase, also look for.

 Although this isn’t strictly a research tool for gathering keywords it is handy, especially if you are building niche sites you don’t yet know a lot about.